jmwantisi/social-assistance-fund-mis-mvc/README.md

 This project is a .NET Core application for managing the Social Assistance Fund.
 It includes various features like managing applications, applicants, and sending notifications via email.

+> 🆕 **This build uses Blazor Server** for the frontend interface, offering a more seamless and integrated experience within the .NET ecosystem.
+Compared to the previous Vue 3 SPA, Blazor allows for full-stack development using C#, real-time interactivity, and simplified deployment with fewer moving parts.
+It also improves performance for internal environments where low-latency interactivity is critical.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)
 2. [Configuration Steps](#configuration-steps)